Used Ford B-Max for sale nationwide

 Quick Summary

-Not ideal for: Buyers seeking the latest infotainment technology, those preferring the fashion appeal of a small SUV, or those requiring the absolute maximum boot space in this segment.
+Not ideal for: Buyers seeking the latest infotainment technology, those preferring the fashion appeal of a small SUV, or those requiring the Powershift automatic (which has reliability concerns).

 Comparison vs Key Rivals